jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ## EXP tech lunch talk

-I'm going to finish on a bit of a self-plug.
+Going to finish on a bit of a self-plug.
 On Thursday 4th December, in the Fraser House Hub we will be delivering a lunchtime tech talk around accessibility.
 It will be the first in a series that will follow a similar direction to the blog post series mentioned above.
 It will start with an overview of accessibility, introducing the fundamentals.

-If you'd like to come along, or catch up with talk afterwards, [please get in touch](mailto:hello@expconsultancy.com), and we'd be happy to help organise this, and if you're reading this and a member of Fraser House, hopefully see you there!
+If you'd like to come along (free to attend), or catch up with talk afterwards (we're hoping to record), [please get in touch](mailto:hello@expconsultancy.com), and we'd be happy to help organise this, and if you're reading this and a member of Fraser House, hopefully see you there!